|

 ![]() |

-Walkin'
+Walkin’ Melody

 Listen to the Track

-Walkin' (Study No. 1) | Melody demonstration with chords.
+Walkin’ (Study No. 1) | Melody performance with accompaniment.

-Play the Melody Now!
+Play the Melody

 Practice the melody of Walkin' until smooth and aligned with the beat.
-Read the music—don't depend on copying finger movements in the video.

-Walkin' | Melody only.
-Play along!
+Walkin’ | Melody only (play along)

 Role of Chords

-Walkin' Chord "How to" | Tutorial by Peter Kun Frary
+Walkin’ Chord "How to" | Chord playing tutorial by Peter Kun Frary

 There are four chords in 'Walkin': C, Am, Dm and G7.
-You already know Am from Exercise 4, so you have three new chords to learn:
+You know Am from Exercise 4, so you have three new chords to learn:

 Simple Strum 2/4